 Rosie Cohen, Communications Manager (she/her/hers), expresses Moving Traditions’ core messages through graphic design and digital media.
 After growing up in the middle of the woods in Maine, where there were more moose than Jews, she’s thrilled to help Jewish teens find community.
 She honed her skills through handling communications for Reconstructing Judaism and Graduate!
 Philadelphia, as well as freelance graphic and web design consulting for non-profit organizations and political candidates.
 She earned a B.A. in psychology at Haverford College.
 When not at work, Rosie can be found taking care of her garden, traveling around the world, writing creative fiction, and exploring new neighborhoods in Philadelphia.
 She has also learned how to do almost every craft, including glassblowing, ceramics, and sewing.

-Rabbi Tamara Cohen, Chief of Program & Strategy (she, her, hers), guides and supports Moving Traditions’ strategy, program development and partnership work in collaboration with her fabulous colleagues.
+Rabbi Tamara Cohen, Chief of Program & Strategy (she/her/hers), guides and supports Moving Traditions’ strategy, program development and partnership work in collaboration with her fabulous colleagues.
 Tamara, a proud recipient of a 2023 Covenant Award, knows that Jewishly-engaged, intersectional feminists of all genders can and will change the world.
 She is especially proud to have initiated Tzelem, Kol Koleinu and Kumi.
 Tamara is on the steering committee of the JWFNetwork and the Tikkun Olam Task Force of Reconstructing Judaism where she is focusing on helping synagogues around racial harm and teshuva.
 She is a member of the Bnot Esh Jewish feminist spirituality collective and a past participant in the Selah Leadership Program, Gen Now Fellowship and Rabbis without Borders a former Barbara Bick Fellow at The Shalom Center.
 Tamara was ordained at the Reconstructionist Rabbinical College and earned an MA in Women’s History from Sarah Lawrence College and a BA in Women’s Studies and English summa cum laude from Barnard College.
 When Tamara isn’t moving traditions and the Jewish community, she can be found reading and writing poetry, organizing community ritual, walking in Carpenter’s Woods, or having fun with her partner, Dr. Gwynn Kessler and their two children (preferably off screen but also, often, on).

 Ally Durlester, West Coast and Midwest Development Director (she/her/hers), will build long-lasting relationships with major individual funders and stakeholders and focus on ongoing donor engagement in large West Coast and Midwest cities.
 She is a seasoned and passionate advancement services and fundraising consultant and professional with more than 15 years of experience in the independent private school sector.
 She progressed from six years of award-winning work as an assistant admissions director of a private Los Angeles art school with campuses nationwide to over a decade of experience as the director of annual giving and alumni relations in a variety of private schools including her alma mater, Milken Community Schools ’05, Mirman School, Brentwood School, and Phillips Academy Andover.
 Growing up in the Jewish community in Los Angeles at Stephen S. Wise Temple, it is an understatement to say that she is excited to come back to her roots and do her part to make a difference in the lives of Jewish youth and their families.
 In her free time, Ally enjoys running, hiking, dancing, yoga, meditating, and snowboarding.

 Jillian Finkelstein Brownstein, Individual Giving Manager, (she/her/hers) is truly a “Jill of all trades.”
 She is responsible for managing Moving Traditions’ fundraising initiatives and development operations.
 Jill is also a Salesforce guru.
 Prior to Moving Traditions, she worked as a marketing professional for several Jewish organizations, including Lilith Magazine, Jewish Federation of Greater Philadelphia, Jewish Publication Society, and Tablet Magazine.
 Jill holds a BA. in Psychology and Women’s Studies, with a concentration in Women in the Global Perspective, and a minor in Jewish Studies from the University of Delaware.
-She lives in the Main Line Philadelphia suburbs with her husband rescue dog, and adorable kids.
+She lives in the Main Line Philadelphia suburbs with her husband, rescue dog, and adorable kids.
 In her spare time, she can be found managing her dog’s Instagram account, dragging her family to craft fairs, and enjoying time down the shore.

 Stephanie Freedman, Director of Organizational Development & Culture (she/her/hers), is responsible for cultivating the staff experience and facilitating organizational success by aligning structural, cultural and strategic realities of work.
 She is also a trained project manager and serves as a member of the Project Management Office.
 Stephanie believes that a strong and inclusive culture which demonstrates our organizational values is key to employee success and engagement.
 Prior to Moving Traditions, Stephanie managed the development and implementation of training for a mission-driven technology company that helps people access income supports and financial wellness services, as well as for a broad-based media company serving business and education professionals.
 She holds a BA in English Literature from the University of Pittsburgh and an MS in Organization Development & Leadership from Saint Joseph’s University.
 In her spare time, you can find Stephanie getting lost in a novel, cooking with love, on neighborhood walks with her pup, having impromptu dance parties with her kids, and visiting her family at overnight camp in the summer months.